 The use of the term 'arbitrary' in the ICCPR means that any interferences with privacy must be in accordance with the provisions, aims and objectives of the ICCPR and should be reasonable in the individual circumstances.
-Arbitrariness connotes elements of injustice, unpredictability, unreasonableness, capriciousness and 'unproportionality'.
+Arbitrariness connotes elements of injustice, unpredictability, unreasonableness, capriciousness and 'unproportionality'.1

 The Instrument is not an unlawful interference with an individual's right to privacy.
 Section 10 of the Autonomous Sanctions Act 2011 (the Act) permits regulations relating to, among other things: 'proscription of persons or entities (for specified purposes or more generally)'; and 'restriction or prevention of uses of, dealings with, and making available of, assets'.
-The designations and declarations contained in the Instrument are continued pursuant to subregulation 9(3) of the Regulations, which provides that the Minister may, by legislative instrument, designate and/or declare a person for targeted financial sanctions and/or travel bans.
+The designations and declarations contained in the Instrument were made pursuant to subregulation 9(3) of the Autonomous Sanctions Regulations 2011 (the Regulations), which provides that the Minister may, by legislative instrument, declare that a designation or declaration specified in the instrument continues to have effect.